Ee-Chee/Spiced-Academy-tabasco-curriculum/cli_game/README.md

 *Bonus 1*: Let your users pick the color of the questions by passing an argument when they start the game.

-*Bonus 2*: Keep your game flexible.
-Changing the storyline shouldn't require changing your logic.
-It's advisable to keep your storyline in an object that looks something like this.

 ```javascript
 var story = {
     q: "Welcome to The Land Of Wizards!
 Would you like to play?",